Thick Forests: Thick graphs

-Clearly $\thin G$ corresponds to the set of clique covers of $G$.
+Clearly $\thin G$ corresponds to the set of \emph{clique covers} of $G$.
 For $G$ an independent set, $|\thin G|=1$.
 For $G$ an $n$-clique, $|\thin G|=B_n$, the $n$th Bell number.
-For $G$ triangle-free, $|\thin G|$ is the number of matchings in $G$, and thus even the size of $\thin G$ is a \#P-complete quantity in general~\cite{Valiant}.
-Note, on the other hand, that \thksf H is a countably infinite class if $H$ is nonempty.
+For triangle-free $G$, $|\thin G|$ is the number of matchings in $G$.
+Thus the size of $\thin G$ is a \#P-complete quantity in general~\cite{Valiant}.
+On the other hand, \thksf H is always countably infinite unless $H$ is the empty graph $(\es,\es)$.